For polar explorer Eric Larsen, a cancer diagnosis was the toughest challenge of his career

 By Sunday, though, Larsen would start to feel better, and he’d have a “good” week at home with about 40 percent of his normal energy.
 He repeated the cycle six times, then headed to Boston for six weeks of radiation therapy at Massachusetts General Hospital.
 He tolerated it well, and returned home in early July.
 Next comes surgery to remove the tumor in his rectum, planned for early fall.
 After that?
 Impossible to say.
 Cancer is a debilitating slog toward an uncertain outcome.
 Kind of like a polar expedition.

 Making a living as a polar explorer, at least for him, comes from about 50 percent guiding income, 30 percent sponsorships, 10 percent speaking fees, and 10 percent miscellaneous income, such as licensing video footage.
 Most of that vanished with the cancer diagnosis, including all but one of his sponsorships.
 Larsen doesn’t hold it against the companies—many of his contacts have called to express their concern, and he knows brands have been hit hard by the pandemic.
-“They’re businesses, I get it,” he says, “and I’m not doing anything.”
+“They’re businesses, I get it,” he said, “and I’m not doing anything.”
 The notable exception: base layer and accessory brand Seirus.
-“The only deliverable for us this year is that he gets healthy,” notes Director of Marketing Operations Danica Carey.
+“The only deliverable for us this year is that he gets healthy,” noted director of marketing operations Danica Carey.
 Still, the change has been jarring.
-“Last year, I had this amazing year—presentations in Europe, selling video footage for documentaries, getting interviewed, commercials, guiding gigs, media trips,” Larsen says.
+“Last year, I had this amazing year—presentations in Europe, selling video footage for documentaries, getting interviewed, commercials, guiding gigs, media trips,” Larsen said.
 “Now I open my inbox, and it’s nothing.”

 And in a salt-in-the-wound twist, one of chemo’s side effects is temporary cold dysesthesia: a painful hypersensitivity to anything cold on the skin.
 “This cancer has taken away so many things,” Larsen wrote on CaringBridge in early May.
 “My job, some of my sponsors, sense of hope (at times), physical abilities, and more, but it had to take my cold tolerance as well…that’s like Superman not being able to fly.”